 1. Patrizia Romeo and the secret of raw foodism

 Raw foodism is the practice of eating food that is uncooked or unprocessed.
 But don’t think of eating fruit salads and nuts as they come from nature.
 This type of cuisine is the epitome of slow and long preparations.

 I had the pleasure to meet Patrizia during a Raw food course.
-She is that kind of person you think you have known since long time.
-In her courses you learn what is raw food and how to prepare desserts, cookies, spaghetti, vegetables.
-Traditional recipes are transformed in vegan, lactose free or even gluten free delicacies.
+She is the kind of person you think you have known for a long time.
+In her courses, you learn what is raw food and how to prepare desserts, cookies, spaghetti, and vegetables.
+Traditional recipes are transformed into vegan, lactose-free, or even gluten-free delicacies.

 2. Peri and the Kitchen

 Elisa Perillo, or simply Peri, is an Italian cook and blogger who specializes in courses for children.
 She works with an Italian nutritionist, therefore her recipes are healthy and carefully studied.
 Your kids can follow customized courses to master the art of pizza or learn how to prepare an Italian cake.
 And if you want to learn Italian, you can also follow her on youtube.

 So, next time you are planning a pizza night, think about sending the children to the kitchen!

 Imagine velvety hills, a Unesco World Heritage, vineyards, and hazelnut trees.
 In the heart of this enchanted Piedmontese area, you will find the town of Alba, renowned for the white truffle.
 Here Fabio Montanera, a personal chef, organizes cooking lessons in English.

 With Fabio, you can learn how to prepare plin, small pasta envelopes with a filling of meat, and tajarin, traditional spaghetti-like pasta.
 By attending Fabio’s classes, you will receive the grocery shopping list, join the course via Zoom, learn how to prepare these amazing dishes, and then…eat.